 - Part A: Hospital/Hospice Insurance (automatic, everyone gets if paid into system for 40 quarters)

-• Part B: General medical insurance (pay a premium - $135.50 / mo in 2019 for those who earn less than $85,000.00 a year).
+- Part B: General medical insurance (pay a premium - $164.90 / mo in 2023 for those who earn less than $97,000.00 a year).
 Must elect at 65 or be penalized for the lifetime (10% increase in premium per year you did not sign up for Part B Medicare when you could have) unless the senior citizen is otherwise fully insured.

 - Part C: Medicare Advantage (pay a premium – depends on the plan).
 This is an HMO.
 Medicare Part C is elected instead of Part A & B and typically provides more services, including prescriptions.
 Usually covers the 20% not covered subject to co-pays/deductibles.